Shades of cyan: Robin egg blue

-The color robin egg blue is displayed at right.
+The color robin egg blue is displayed adjacent.

 The first recorded use of robin's egg blue as a color name in English was in 1873.

 Skobeloff

-At right is displayed the color Skobeloff green.
+Adjacent is displayed the color Skobeloff green.

 The first recorded use of Skobeloff green as a color name in English was in 1912.

 Sky blue (Crayola)

-Displayed at right is the color medium sky blue.
+Displayed at adjacent is the color medium sky blue.
 This is the color that is called sky blue in Crayola crayons.
 This color was formulated by Crayola in 1958.
 "Sky blue" appears in the 32, 48, 64, 96 and 120 packs of crayons.

 Teal

-At right is displayed the web color teal.
+Adjacent is displayed the web color teal.
 The first recorded use of teal as a color name in English was in 1917.

 Tiffany Blue

 Tiffany Blue is the colloquial name for the light medium robin egg blue color associated with Tiffany & Co., the New York City jewelry company.
 The color was used on the cover of Tiffany's Blue Book, first published in 1845.
-Since then Tiffany & Co. has used the color extensively on promotional materials, including boxes and bags.
-The Tiffany Blue color is protected as a color trademark by Tiffany & Co. in some jurisdictions including the U.S.
+Since then, Tiffany & Co. has used the color extensively on promotional materials, including boxes and bags.
+The Tiffany Blue color is protected as a color trademark by Tiffany & Co. in some jurisdictions (including the U.S.).

 Turquoise

-At right is displayed the X11 color named turquoise.
+Adjacent is displayed the X11 color named turquoise.

 Turquoise is the name of a greenish blue color, based on the gem of the same name.
 The word turquoise comes from the French for Turkish, as the gem was originally imported from Turkey.

 The first recorded use of turquoise as a color name in English was in 1573.
 Perhaps owing to sharing its name with a mineral, turquoise is currently a more common term in English than other cyan-like colors.